 Each font shows a rating on a 10-point scale based on user reviews.

-It also tells you how many times each font was downloaded through their platform.
+It also tells you how many times each font was downloaded through its platform.

 Fawnt allows you to customize previews and displays all of the letters and characters available for download with each font.